 A major part of Koh Phangan is a protected natural reserve, meaning the jungle and forests remain largely intact.
 The development of housing and tourist facilities mostly copies the shores.
 Beautiful beaches, often featuring white sand, are just one of Koh Phangan’s many perks.

-Jungle trekking and hiking is one of the best things to do in Koh Phangan since the island boasts a good network of well-marked trails.
-You can hike to the highest peak of Koh Phangan, Khao Raa or choose one of two routes to the magical Bottle Beach.
+Jungle trekking and hiking are one of the best things to do in Koh Phangan since the island boasts a good network of well-marked trails.
+You can hike to the highest peak of Koh Phangan, Khao Raa, or choose one of two routes to the magical Bottle Beach.